TABLE OF CONTENTS

 The need to facilitate secure communication between system operators and their respective system led to the development of SSH or Secure Shell.
 SSH works on the premise of challenge-response ("lock" and "key") using public and private hash values.
 A user installs the private key into a private location in their user directory and presents the public key any time a console session is established.
 The necessary tools to generate SSH keys are already preset and virtually every modern Unix-like operating system, including Linux and MacOS X. On Windows, puttygen does the job.

 The public key will always follow the following syntax:

 where the hash value would be the length of the cipher strength chosen at generation, usually 2048bit.
 That WHOLE string is what you copy into your ssh key field during VM generation.
-The PRIVATE key you have generated should be saved securely on your computer, because it is the only credential necessary to log in to the machine; if its compromised it can be used to gain root access to your machine which isn't good!
+The PRIVATE key you have generated should be saved securely on your computer because it is the only credential necessary to log in to the machine; if it is compromised it can be used to gain root access to your machine which isn't good!